Boundedness in general type MMP: Abstract

 \section{Abstract}

 We show that in any sequence of a general type MMP, the minimal log discrepancy of singularities takes at most finitely many values, and the fibers of all the extremal contractions and flips belong to a bounded family.
-As an application, we prove the effective termination of general type MMPs in dimension at most $5$.
 A key ingredient in the proof is an analysis of the behavior of local volumes in the MMP.

 \emph{Throughout this paper, we work over $\mathbb{C}$, the field of complex numbers.}